 Benjamin Franklin at West Wycombe Park

-This year marks 250 years of a great and unusual transatlantic friendship between Benjamin Franklin and Francis Dashwood of West Wycombe Park
+2018 marked 250 years of a great and unusual transatlantic friendship between Benjamin Franklin and Francis Dashwood of West Wycombe Park

 Benjamin Franklin, one of the greatest of the Founding Fathers of the United States, spent 16 years of his long life in London.
 36 Craven Street is now the Benjamin Franklin House museum and education centre.
 It is unique in being the only one of the many homes in which Franklin lived, on both sides of the Atlantic, that still survives to this day.